-- e) FOOD AID: BiH is not a food aid recipient or donor.
-Nor is BiH provide food aid to other countries. - f) TRADE BARRIERS: The BiH public often criticizes the inspection authorities for not conducting more testing of U.S. products for GE presence.
-Currently, agri-food imports from the United States are not significant, but should they increase, it is expected that testing will also increase.
+- e) FOOD AID: BiH is neither a food aid recipient nor a donor. - f) TRADE BARRIERS: Currently, agri-food imports from the United States are not significant, but should they increase, it is expected that testing will also increase.
 Traders and inspectors informed Foreign Agricultural Service (FAS)/Sarajevo that adding a non- "GMO" statement on the export certificate can speed up a shipment's clearance, especially for wheat shipments.
+There are no prescribed formats and issuing authorities could potentially be testing laboratories and/or non-GMO certification bodies.